After much planning and consideration, the first well is now in place at Strømmen Vandværk and the ideal power solution has been chosen.

 This way of regulating the pressure can also be used actively for controlling pressure elsewhere in the pressure zone.
 There might be areas with great pressure losses when consumption is high, which can happen with old, internally overgrown pipes reducing the flow or if the piping is too narrow for the actual water demand.
 By logging data on flow and pressure in this critical area, the control valve can be programmed to regulate the pressure and keep it at a constant level within the area.

-Having the control valve adjusting the pressure constantly is not only saving water and energy, but is also stabilizing the overall pressure which has a direct positive impact on the pipeline system lifespan.
+Having the control valve adjusting the pressure constantly is not only saving water and energy, but is also stabilising the overall pressure which has a direct positive impact on the pipeline system lifespan.